Qeolvdxu/ride_the_commandline/README.md

 ## 3. Takin’ out the trash

-    This puzzle consists of a handful of generated source files in the C programming language.
-These files should not be changed and you are not expected to know any C. The generator however… is not very good :(
+    This puzzle consists of a script (HAYDEN_trash.sh) that generates a single source file in the C programming language.
+This file should not be changed and you are not expected to know any C.
+    The generator however… is not very good :(

     Your goal is to find any number of one line commands that will:
-    * Find out which C files will not compile and then delete them
+    * Run the HAYDEN_trash.sh script
+    * compile the created files
+    * organize the files based on the compilers return value

     Useful commands that may help you out: